StefanT12/SOLID2/README.md

 ---

-Future Improvements
+Future Improvements:

--Use generics or find patterns for VehicleFactory (values are hardcoded inside logic - not a good practice)
+-Use generics or find patterns for VehicleFactory (values are hardcoded inside logic - not a good practice);

--Refactor Results - it initializes with a List every time is needed (perfomance consuming)
+-Refactor Results - it initializes with a List every time is needed (perfomance consuming);

 -Refactor FlagBasedLocation - it is useless, I only have one location type that uses it (Embarklocation).
-Vital code can be migrated there.
+Vital code can be migrated there;

--Clean namespaces / make namespaces
+-Clean namespaces / make namespaces.

 ---